theticketfairy/tf-checkout-react-native/README.md

 ### Demo Configuration

-The demo is pre-configured with:
+The demo can be configured with your event details in the `App.tsx` file:

-- **Event ID**: 13369
+- **Event ID**: Set your event ID
-- **Client**: "mana"
+- **Client**: Set your client name
-- **Brand**: "mana-common"
+- **Brand**: Set your brand name
-- **Environment**: "STAG" (staging)
+- **Environment**: "STAG" (staging) or "PROD" (production)

-### Known Issues
+### Features

-- **Tickets Component Rendering**: The Tickets container component may not render correctly.
-This is a known issue being investigated.

-## Legacy iOS Example

-The original iOS example in the `example/` folder has been simplified to a basic native iOS app without React Native dependencies due to build compatibility issues with older React Native versions.
+The example app demonstrates:

+- Complete checkout flow with single page checkout support
+- Payment processing with Stripe integration
+- Add-ons selection and management
+- Order details and confirmation
+- User authentication and profile management

 # Features